The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 GDP, sometimes known as ‘National Income’, is a measure of how well an economy is performing.
-Gross National Product (GNP) is the monetary value of all final goods produced within a country in a given period of time.
+Gross National Product (GNP) is the monetary value of all final goods produced within a country in a given period.

 Gross Domestic Product (GDP)